 The first metric we choose is job turnaround time T which is the wall-clock time between the time when a job is submitted and the time when it completes.
-Absolute job turnaround time cannot reveal the efficiency of scaling out.
+However, absolute job turnaround time cannot reveal the efficiency of scaling out.
 When the number of nodes or map slots per node is increased, performance is expected to improve.
 Given a fixed amount of work to do, ideally the speedup of T should be $S \cdot N$ compared with the baseline configuration where S and N are both 1.
-But the efficiency of scaling-out may be low in practice.
+But the efficiency of scaling-out is much lower than the theoretical value in practice.
 For example, it is possible that job turnaround time is reduced by 2 times while number of nodes is increased by 10 times.
 So we normalize absolute job turnaround time to calculate parallel efficiency.

-Let $I_1$ denote the normalized job turnaround time with respect to the number of nodes (i.e. $I_1$ is the time taken to process one unit of data using one node). $I_1$ can be calculated with (3.1).
+Let I_1 denote the normalized job turnaround time with respect to the number of nodes (i.e. I_1 is the time taken to process one unit of data using one node).
+I_1 can be calculated with (3.1).